804855323/electron-notarize-dmg/README.md

 Keep in mind that stapling the dmg file changes its contents so you have to update the blockmap and auto update files.

+(If you are having issues try setting staple to false, the dmg won't have the ticket but it will still work as it's authorized in Apple servers)

 ### Usage: